ComradDoge/DogeEU4/README.md

 [img]https://i.imgur.com/jIkgNsx.png[/img]

 [quote]
-The possible new formables, religions and more are on this [url=https://comraddoge.wordpress.com/] site [/url].
+The possible new formables and their ideas are on this [url=https://dogeshattered.fandom.com/wiki/Formables] site [/url].
 [/quote]

 [quote]